MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/measure-definition2.png "Measure definition")

 **Entity/variable**: If you define a Measures entity, it should include at least one attribute.
-If you define a Measures attribute, it will include only one attribute by default.
+If you define a Measure attribute, it will include only one attribute by default.
 This selection is about choosing the entity that includes that attribute. <br />
-**Field**: Choose the specific attribute to be included either in your Measures entity or attribute. <br />
+**Field**: Choose the specific attribute to be included either in your Measure entity or attribute. <br />
 **Bucket**: Choose whether you want to aggregate data on a daily, monthly, or annual basis.
 This is a required selection only if you have selected a Date type of attribute.

 > [!div class="mx-imgBorder"]
 > ![](media/measures-businessreport-measure-definition2.png "Measure definition")

-**As**: Defines the name of your new field in the Measures entity or attribute. <br />
+**As**: Defines the name of your new field in the Measure entity or attribute. <br />
-**Display Name**: Defines the display name of your field in the Measures entity or attribute.
+**Display Name**: Defines the display name of your field in the Measure entity or attribute.

 >[!NOTE]
->Your **Business measure** will be saved as a single-number entity and will appear on the home page unless you complete Step 2 below (adding more dimensions to your measure).
+>Your Business measure will be saved as a single-number entity and will appear on the home page unless you complete Step 2 below (adding more dimensions to your measure).
 If you complete Step 2, the measure will **not** show up on the home page.

 **Step 2 (optional)**: Add more dimensions by selecting **Add new dimension** and making the same selections we have just illustrated.